euan-smith/t-matrix/README.md

 const M = reshape(from([1,':',n*n]),n,n);
 ```
 The final step requires the use of binary (logical in Matlab/Octave terminology) matrices and binary addressing.
-The binary matrix function [Matrix.bin](#bin) is used to create _K_ and mapping function is used in set to then modify the matrix values.
+The binary matrix function [Matrix.bin](#bin) is used to create _K_ and a mapping function is used in set to then modify the matrix values.
 ```js
 import {bin} from 't-matrix'
 const K = bin(I, J, (i,j) => Math.floor((i%4)/2) === Math.floor((j%4)/2));